-We have been helping our customers to find the canopy that is special and unique to them for over 44 years.
+We have been helping our architects, school business managers and business owners to find the canopy that is special and unique to them for over 44 years.
 In this time, we have developed a wealth of knowledge, but have continued to offer a friendly, reliable and trustworthy service as part of our family-run business.
 If you need some inspiration, feel free to look through our product gallery, and at our other completed canopy and shelter projects.

 When you’re designing (or re-designing) your dining areas to meet the changing needs of your school, there’s a lot to take into account.
 From the statutory minimum dining area you need to provide, to the welfare and happiness of the children, the challenge of balancing your responsibilities with your budget is not going to be easy.

 The Department for Education provides a technical document for project managers (Area Guidelines for Mainstream Schools, Building Bulletin 103, June 2014), which, for those of you with a technical mind, you can access here.

 We’ve looked at the whole thing and extracted the relevant information on outdoor dining areas.
 So whether you’re doing the planning yourself or overseeing your main contractor while they complete the process, you’ll remain informed and assured that your plans are fit for purpose and will meet the needs of your school.